malisas/misc/g2p_documentation_draft.md

 </pre>
 This query defines the `phenotype`, `feature`, and `evidence` terms using strings.
 When this occurs, the database is searched for all matches to those strings.

-**Note/issues: I'm not sure how the *wild syntax works.
+<sub>**Note/issues: I'm not sure how the \*wild syntax works.
 Also not sure why "imatinib" is considered evidence.
-Association '<http://ohsu.edu/cgd/4657f28c>' of the [Monarch data](http://nif-crawler.neuinfo.org/monarch/ttl/cgd.ttl) lists "imatinib" as  environment, not evidence.
-Can those two fields be considered the same thing  **
+Association 'http://ohsu.edu/cgd/4657f28c' of the [Clinical Genomics Knowledge Base](http://nif-crawler.neuinfo.org/monarch/ttl/cgd.ttl) lists "imatinib" as  environment, not evidence.
+Can those two fields be considered the same thing?
-**Also, It might be good to include a query which uses `GenomicFeatureQuery` or an `OntologyTermQuery`, which is an array of multiple `OntologyTerms`s.
-This will demonstrate more use cases....**
+Also, It might be good to include a query which uses `GenomicFeatureQuery` or an `OntologyTermQuery`, which is an array of multiple `OntologyTerm`s.
+This will demonstrate more use cases....**</sub>

 I will receive the following response:
 <pre>